Phenomenological constraints on light mixed sneutrino dark matter scenarios: Results

-The large $\mu$-parameter suppresses the higgsino component of the lightest neutralino.
-Then, the decay width of the Higgs boson to a pair of the lightest neutralinos is suppressed and the branching ratio of the Higgs invisible decay can be consistent with the LHC results \cite{ATLAS-CONF-2014-010}.
-The reference value of $\tan\beta$ is chosen to give the Higgs mass 125 GeV.
-The heavier sneutrino mass must be larger than the Higgs boson mass in order to suppress the decay width of the Higgs boson to a pair of the lighter and heavier sneutrinos.
-On the other hand, the heavier sneutrino should be light enough, because the sneutrino A-term which triggers the false vacuum decay is proportional to $m^2_{\tilde{\nu}_2}-m^2_{\tilde{\nu}_1}$.
-The right-handed selectron and smuon are heavier than the next-to-lightest neutralino in order to relax the constraints on the chargino and the neutralino from two- and three-lepton searches at the LHC \cite{Aad:2014vma,Khachatryan:2014qwa}.
-The right-handed stau mass and the wino mass are chosen to be consistent with the results of the two and three tau searches \cite{Aad:2014yka}.
+Model parameters and their reference values or scan bounds are summarized in Table \ref{tab:inputparameter}.
+We searched for the parameter set which minimizes the branching ratio of the Higgs invisible decay for a given sneutrino dark matter mass.
+We comment on the choices of the reference values below.
+To reduce the higgsino component of the lightest neutralino, the $\mu$-parameter is set to as large as $500$ GeV\@.
+Then, the decay width of the Higgs boson to a pair of lightest neutralinos is adequately suppressed.
+The reference value of $\tan\beta=10$ is chosen to obtain a 125 GeV Higgs boson for less hierarchical superparticle mass spectra.
+Our results do not strongly depend on the choice of $\tan\beta$ except for the MSSM Higgs boson properties.
+The heavier sneutrino mass should not be smaller than the Higgs boson mass in order to suppress the decay width of the Higgs boson to a pair of the lighter and heavier sneutrinos.
+On the other hand, since the sneutrino $A$-term, which triggers the false vacuum decay, is proportional to $m^2_{\tilde{\nu}_2}-m^2_{\tilde{\nu}_1}$, the heavier sneutrino should be light enough.
+Therefore, we set $m_{{\tilde \nu}_2}^{}=m_h=125$ GeV\@.
+We choose possible smallest values for the right-handed stau mass and the wino mass in the light of the LHC results about the two and three tau searches \cite{Aad:2014yka}.
+The colored superparticles as well as first two generations of sleptons are assumed to be too heavy to affect our numerical results.